spc-group/haven/README.md

 ## Installation

-*haven* uses poetry for installation and development.
-First install the build manager:
+*haven* uses *mamba* for dependency management, and *poetry* for installation and development.
+First create the conda environment with
+mamba:

 ```
-$ conda install poetry
+$ mamba env create -f environment.yml -n haven
 ```

 then install the package, with dependencies, in developer mode:

 ```
+$ conda activate haven
 $ poetry install
 ```